Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Thermodynamics of heat conduction

-Finally, we mention the importance of time stepping algorithms.
-Together with the spatial discretization, the numerical scheme can produce artificial errors like dissipation and dispersion, independently of their accuracy~\cite{NumRec07b,JozsKov20b,FulEtal20}.
-For diffusive problems, these are hardly visible and only a thorough analysis can show their presence.
-However, for wave propagation - especially for elastic waves in ballistic heat conduction or in purely mechanical problems; they have an outstanding importance in obtaining an efficient and reliable solution.
+Finally, we mention the importance of time-stepping algorithms.
+Together with the spatial discretization, the numerical scheme can produce artificial errors like dissipation and dispersion, independent of their accuracy \cite{NumRec07b,JozsKov20b,FulEtal20}.
+For diffusive problems, these are hardly visible, and only a thorough analysis can show their presence.
+However, for wave propagation - especially for elastic waves in ballistic heat conduction or in purely mechanical problems; they have outstanding importance in obtaining an efficient and reliable solution.
 Here, the difficulty arises from the physical content: elastic waves are non-dissipative, thus the total energy of the wave must be preserved.
 Consequently, the numerical scheme must satisfy that requirement and must be free from dissipative and dispersive errors.
-This is achievable even with a first order accurate time stepping method, called semi-implicit Euler, the simplest realization of symplectic integrators~\cite{Romero10I, Romero10II, PortEtal17, ShanOtt20}.
-Its realization is as easy as any other finite difference methods, but the order of updating the field variables becomes essential.
+This is achievable even with a first-order accurate time-stepping method, called semi-implicit Euler, the simplest realization of symplectic integrators \cite{Romero10I, Romero10II, PortEtal17, ShanOtt20}.
+Its realization is as easy as any other finite difference method, but the order of updating the field variables becomes essential.
 Despite the low accuracy, even this method can be satisfactory.
-Moreover, conserving the total energy is also advantageous in dissipative systems (the current and the dissipated together) as well~\cite{FulEtal20}.
+Moreover, conserving the total energy is also advantageous for dissipative systems, therefore the solution also preserves this strong physical property \cite{FulEtal20}.

 We have seen that theoretical requirements not only helpful but essential to solve the equations and this way to evaluate experiments.
 Neglecting or disregarding these aspects may lead to instabilities, unphyiscal solutions and entirely prevents the reliable application of the modeling equation.